EstiaanJ/space-shooter/prep/Almo's Ideas.md

 - Alternate fire like laser, missile or automatic rifle
 - Strafing needs to be nerfed/adjusted so that it only lasts a short time/distance and then has a short cooldown (for example 1 second).
 - Shield regeneration needs to be nerfed/adjusted so that there is a small cooldown before it can start regenerating.
 You are currently basically impossible to kill.
+- Add collision, so if you collide with the enemy they take damage and so do you.

 Can happen later:
 - Directional sprites